brianium/zf2-overview/README.md

 ```

 ###Note on Zend\Http\Client###
 The Zend\Http\Client at the time this app was created, does not work with Zend's ZendService\Twitter\Twitter client.
-After doing a composer install you will need to update line 1358 of Zend\Http\Client.php to the following"
+After doing a composer install you will need to update line 1358 of Zend\Http\Client.php to the following:

 ```php
 self::getAdapter()->connect($uri->getHost(), $uri->getPort(), $secure);